awslabs/ml-io/doc/build.md

 ```

 ### Mac build commands
-The Clang fork that is distributed as part of Xcode is not compatible with ML-IO and causes segmentation faults when used with certain C++17 language features.
+The Clang fork that is distributed as part of Xcode is not compatible with MLIO and causes segmentation faults when used with certain C++17 language features.
 It is recommended to use the vanilla LLVM that is installed via Homebrew; this version is usually found in ```/usr/local/opt/llvm/bin/clang``` after installation.

 ```bash
 $ export CC=/usr/local/opt/llvm/bin/clang